cyberholics/Spam-sms-filter-app-/README.md

 > This is a Python script used to train the spam detection model.

 ### technical article.md
-> This is a markdown file that shows you how to run this project on your own If you're curious to implement what I built.
+> This is a markdown file that shows you how to run this project on your own If you're curious to learn or implement what I built.

 # Summary of the project
 - Identified a problem that can be solved with machine learning (Spam sms detection)